-UV light does not directly attract mosquitoes; rather, it aids mosquitoes in navigating towards you.
+UV light does not directly attract mosquitoes; rather, it aids mosquitoes in navigating toward you.

-They will use any light that has a high concentration of UV rays to get around.
+They will use any light with a high concentration of UV rays to get around.

-Mosquitoes have the ability to perceive a wide range of colors, from ultra-violet to green.
+Mosquitoes can perceive a wide range of colors, from ultraviolet to green.
 They see these as stark contrasts to warm colors such as yellow or red.

-The heat emitted by any type of lighting makes mosquitoes feel at ease when flying about at night, so choose your outdoor lights wisely if you want fewer insects coming over for tea.
+The heat emitted by any lighting makes mosquitoes feel at ease when flying about at night, so choose your outdoor lights wisely if you want fewer insects coming over for tea.